wr2313/Tools-Project/README.md

 Message Popup: "Do you want explore more?
                   Please input Y or N"
 ```
-  -when you enter name please use format
+  when you enter name please use format
    "First_name Last_name"
 ```
 Message Popup: "Further Exploration our system!
           Please enter director who interests you."